mrezasoltani/mrezasoltani.github.io/_pages/Course/module_5.md

 \caption{While loop with If/Else condition}
 \end{algorithm}

+ALGORITHM FindMax(array)

+INPUT: array - an array of numbers
+OUTPUT: the maximum value in the array

+BEGIN

+  // Initialize the maximum value to the first element in the array maxValue = array[0]

+  // Iterate through the rest of the elements in the array for i = 1 to array.length - 1

+    // If the current element is greater than the maximum value, update the maximum value if array[i] > maxValue
+      maxValue = array[i]

+  // Return the maximum value
+  return maxValue

+END

   - This update decreases the value of the objective function, bringing the optimization variables closer to the optimal values (i.e., local minima).